 In an emergency, you might have little choice other than to be treated where you are taken, but contact your health care provided at home immediately, so that they are aware of the situation and let you know what is and isn’t covered.

 Let me start by emphasizing that I’m not a doctor, so this is not medical advice.
-In my experience, one of the most common but devastating thing that happens (to me and others) on my travels is food poisoning.
+This is just something that I use myself.
+In my experience, one of the most common but devastating things that can and does happen (to me and others) on my travels is food poisoning.
 By the time it gets so bad that you feel knives being stabbed at your guts every 10 seconds while you vomit from both ends, the best a hospital can do for is hook you up to an IV and then give you antibiotics.
 You still suffer for days.

 I carry a small first-aid kit, and SMECTA is the focal point of it.
-It’s basically a clay-compound type powder that dissolves in water and used to treat diarrhea for children in 3rd world countries.
-It doesn’t try to fight the bacteria, like antiobitics.
-Instead, it sort of absorbs everything in you gastrointestinal lining (as far as I know).
-Don’t quote me on the anatomical aspect of it.
+It’s basically a clay-compound type powder that dissolves in water and used to treat diarrhea for children in developing countries.

 When taken early enough after a bout of food poisoning, it usually helps me with my symptoms and allows my body to recover on its own.
 As always, do your own research.
 It may or may not work for everyone, but it works for me.